How to apply to become an RCMP officer

 The RFI is an interview designed to evaluate your ability to meet standards in eight core competencies.
 You will be required to respond to both behavioural and situational questions using the STAR and ARC articulation methods.

-Step Five: Honesty is the best policy: Complete the pre-employment polygraph examination and background checks
+Step Five: Honesty is the best policy: Complete various background checks

 Step Six: Make sure you are healthy: Undergo medical and psychological assessments